Capacitor types: Electrolytic behavior from storage or disuse

 Electrolytic capacitors with non-solid electrolyte are "aged" during manufacturing by applying rated voltage at high temperature for a sufficient time to repair all cracks and weaknesses that may have occurred during production.
 Some electrolytes with a high water content react quite aggressively or even violently with unprotected aluminum.
 This leads to a "storage" or "disuse" problem of electrolytic capacitors manufactured before the 1980s.
-Chemical processes weaken the oxide layer when these capacitors are not used for too long.
-New electrolytes with "inhibitors" or "passivators" were developed during the 1980s to solve this problem.
+Chemical processes weaken the oxide layer when these capacitors are not used for too long, leading to failure or poor performance such as excessive leakage.
+New electrolytes with "inhibitors" or "passivators" were developed during the 1980s to lessen this problem.

-As of 2012 the standard storage time for electronic components of two years at room temperature substantiates (cased) by the oxidation of the terminals will be specified for electrolytic capacitors with non-solid electrolytes, too.
-Special series for 125 °C with organic solvents like GBL are specified up to 10 years storage time ensure without pre-condition the proper electrical behavior of the capacitors.

-For antique radio equipment, "pre-conditioning" of older electrolytic capacitors may be recommended.
-This involves applying the operating voltage for some 10 minutes over a current limiting resistor to the terminals of the capacitor.
-Applying a voltage through a safety resistor repairs the oxide layers.
+"Pre-conditioning" may be recommended for electrolytic capacitors with non-solid electrolyte, even those manufactured recently, that have not been in use for an extended period.
+In pre-conditioning a voltage is applied across the capacitor and a deliberately limited current is passed through the capacitor.
+Sending a limited current through the capacitor repairs oxide layers damaged during the period of disuse.
+The applied voltage is lower than or equal to the capacitor's rated voltage.
+Current may be limited using, for instance, a series resistor.
+Pre-conditioning is stopped once leakage current is below some acceptable level at the desired voltage.
+As of 2015 one manufacturer indicates that pre-conditioning may be usefully carried out for capacitors with non-solid electrolytes that have been in storage for more than 1 to 10 years, the maximum storage time depending on capacitor type.

 IEC/EN standards

-The tests and requirements to be met by capacitors for use in electronic equipment for approval as standardized types are set out in the generic specification IEC/EN 60384-1 in the following sections.
+The tests and requirements to be met by capacitors for use in electronic equipment for approval as standardized types are set out in the generic specification IEC/EN 60384–1 in the following sections.